-- d.
-Remote Control Air Check (reference figs 1 & 2) - 1) Make sure 1/4" petcock (fig 1, item 12) is open. - 2) Remove the plug in the 1⁄4" pipe cross under the automatic air valve (fig 2, item 20).
-When operator's handle is depressed, air should escape (a gauge screwed into this opening should show minimum 60 psi supply).
-If no air escapes (or if pressure is less than 60 psi) check dual lines and fittings for kinks or leaks.
-Trace control air through system as follows: Remove black line at handle (fig 2, item 23) air should escape.
+- c.
+Remote Control Air Check (reference figures 1 and 2) - 1) Make sure 1/4" petcock (fig 1 item 12) is open. - 2) Remove the plug in the 1/4" pipe cross under the automatic air valve (fig 2 item 20).
+When operator's handle is depressed, air should escape (a gauge screwed into this opening should show minimum 60 PSI with 90 PSI supply).
+If no air escapes (or if pressure is less than 60 PSI) check dual lines and fittings for kinks or leaks.
+Trace control air through system as follows: Remove black line at handle (fig 2 item 23) air should escape.
 Re-connect black line and remove yellow line at handle air should escape when handle is depressed.
-By tracing air flow in this manner back through the blast pot, location of the obstruction or leak can be determined. - 3) If control air of adequate pressure is reaching automatic air valve (fig 1, item 20), problem is ruptured diaphragm in this valve.
+By tracing air flow in this manner back through the blaster, location of obstruction or leak can be determined. - 3) If control air of adequate pressure is reaching automatic air valve (fig 1 item 20), problem is ruptured diaphragm in this valve.
 Note: A small volume of air bleeding from the stem of the automatic air valve will be noticed when air control line is pressurized.
-This bleed is a safety feature which shuts down the system if hoses should be accidentally crimped. - 4.4 PROBLEM FLOW OF AIR THROUGH THE NOZZLE, BUT LITTLE OR NO FLOW OF GRIT (reference figs 1, 3, 4 & 5) - a.
-Operating with an improper setting at the grit valve (fig 3, item 28).
-If the mixture is too lean, little or no grit will be supplied to the nozzle. - b.
+This bleed is a safety feature which shuts down the system if hoses should be accidentally crimped. - 4.4 PROBLEM FLOW OF AIR THROUGH THE NOZZLE, BUT LITTLE OR NO FLOW OF GRIT (reference figures 1, 3, 4, 5) - a.
+Operating with an improper setting at the grit valve (fig 3 item 28).
+If the mixture is too lean, little or no grit will be supplied to the nozzle.

+b.
 Clogged nozzle.
 Sometimes a clogged nozzle will allow air to pass, but little or no grit.
-Remove nozzle (fig 1, item 16) from the coupling (fig 1, item 15) and inspect.
+Remove the nozzle (fig 1 item 16) from the coupling (fig 1 item 15) and inspect.

-IMPORTANT: DO NOT REMOVE NOZZLE WHEN BLAST POT IS UNDER PRESSURE!
+IMPORTANT: DO NOT REMOVE NOZZLE WHEN BLASTER IS UNDER PRESSURE.